 - Will end-users actually use it?

-- What makes it easy to use?
+- What will make it easy to use?

 >> Check out our exposé on Why Software Projects Fail.

 An estimate’s accuracy depends on how far along you are in designing your mobile app.
 At the beginning of your project you’re still figuring out your idea and basic value proposition, which is the Product Definition phase.
-During the Product Definition phase, the answers to questions about the validity of the app and how exactly it will prove valuable are uncertain.
+During the Product Definition phase, the answers to questions about the validity of the mobile app and how exactly it will prove valuable are uncertain.
 Perhaps you have hunches, but those hunches are largely based on assumptions.

-If you get an estimate during the Product Definition phase, that estimate will likely be off by as much as 400% in either direction.
-In other words, the $100,000 quote you received from EazyApps down the street could actually become any amount between $400,000 to $25,000 by the end of the project.
+If you receive an estimate during the Product Definition phase, that estimate will likely be off by as much as 400% in either direction.
+In other words, a $100,000 quote for custom app development could actually cost you any amount between $400,000 to $25,000 by the end of the project.
 At this point, the quote is not trustworthy because there is simply not enough information about the proposed mobile application to know how difficult or time-consuming development will be.

 The Cone of Uncertainty

 Requirements Gathering narrows the accuracy of cost estimates for mobile app development a good deal, reducing variance from 400% to 100%.
 Yet, for most businesses, committing to a quote that could be off by 100% is still too risky.
-While your project plans are far more detailed now than they were during the product definition stage, these details are based almost completely on conjecture about the app’s value and usability.
+While the project plans are far more detailed now than they were during the Product Definition stage, these details are based almost completely on conjecture about the mobile app’s value and usability.
 It’s simply not responsible to commit to a quote before or during the Requirements Gathering phase of product development.

 >> Usability Testing: How to validate your assumptions and build software with confidence